 Jim Lovell, in what may have been the understatement of all time, stated, “Houston, we have a problem,” in the calmest of tones.
 Astronauts are trained to communicate calmly during a crisis.
 It helps keep everyone’s head clear enough to figure out how to land a badly broken spacecraft.

 Research on emotional intelligence tells us that your mentee will look to you for how to react in a crisis.
-If you communicate stress and helplessness, this will have what Daniel Goleman (author of Emotional Intelligence) calls a “trickle-down” effect on your mentee.3 Your mentee is aware that we’re in dire straits.
+If you communicate stress and helplessness, this will have what Daniel Goleman (author of Emotional Intelligence) calls a “trickle-down” effect on your mentee.3 Your mentee is aware that we’re in a pandemic.
 You don’t need to share your angst with him/her.
-I’m not suggesting that you downplay the seriousness of the pandemic, but don’t make matters worse.
 Your mentee’s stress or concerns (rather than your own) should be the focus of your conversations.

 Schedule Weekly Meetings

 In a crisis, people hunger for predictability.
 We need to know what to expect.
 When anxiety is elevated, our ability to problem-solve and think rationally declines, our capacity to connect with others is inhibited, and our immune response is weakened.
 One antidote is to focus our attention on the things that remain predictable in order to provide at least some stability… Create small pockets of predictability.4

 Both you and your mentee could likely use a bit more predictability in this new world of work, so consider a weekly check-in at a pre-set time.